Ir para o conteúdo principal

 Docusaurus has official support for Algolia DocSearch.

-The service is free for any open-source project: just make sure to read the checklist and apply to the DocSearch program.
+The service is free for any developer documentation or technical blog: just make sure to read the checklist and apply to the DocSearch program.

 DocSearch crawls your website once a week (the schedule is configurable from the web interface) and aggregates all the content in an Algolia index.
 Esse conteúdo é consultado diretamente do seu front-end usando a API do Algolia.